mrzacsmith/code-review-cli/README.md

   - Deletes all `.md` report files from the reports directory
   - Helps keep the reports directory from getting too large
   - Safe to run - only deletes report files

+- **`crc update`** - Update to the latest version
+  - Checks npm registry for the latest version
+  - Automatically updates the CLI if a new version is available
+  - Shows current and new version information

 - **`crc summarize`** - Generate codebase summary (coming soon)
   - Creates a summary of the entire codebase for context